-A. Contractor Responsibilities:

-- a.
-Hire and supervise 2.0 FTE Crisis Specialist who will participate on Mobile Crisis Team with Nevada County Sheriff's Office (NCSO) - b.
-Jointly respond with NCSO to calls related to mental health, substance use, and/or homelessness, with goal of de-escalating crises and reducing incidents of arrest and incarceration - c.
-Write 5150 holds as needed and appropriate - d.
-Share information with NCSO as appropriate in crisis situations as allowed by HIPAA to contribute to the safety and well-being of all parties - e.
-Coordinate referrals to treatment as appropriate, including to the Crisis Stabilization Unit, HOME Team, Nevada County Behavioral Health, and other critical services. - f.
-Engage and outreach to family and natural supports of program participants - g.
-Participate in any appropriate training for this specialized position such as Radio Training, Safety Awareness Training, CGIS Security Training, and other trainings as appropriate. - h.
-Abide by NCSO expectations for attire and appearance. - i.
-Pass security clearance provided by NCSO - j.
-Be available to work a 40 hour work week with some flexibility about days and times but tentatively a Tuesday-Friday 9am-7pm schedule initially - k.
-Participate in regular steering committee meetings to ensure oversight of the mobile crisis team project - 1.
+- A. Contractor Responsibilities: - a.
+Mobile Crisis Team: - i.
+Hire and supervise 2.0 FTE Crisis Specialist who will participate on Mobile Crisis Team with Nevada County Sheriff's Office (NCSO) - 0.1 FTE of one of the Crisis Specialist's time will be tracked to the CCMU grant for community outreach and education, trainings, coordination with local organizations, coordination and planning with other mobile crisis teams - ii.
+Jointly respond with NCSO to calls related to mental health, substance use, and/or homelessness, with goal of de-escalating crises and reducing incidents of arrest and incarceration - iii.
+Write 5150 holds as needed and appropriate - iv.
+Share information with NCSO as appropriate in crisis situations as allowed by HIPAA to contribute to the safety and well-being of all parties - v.
+Coordinate referrals to treatment as appropriate, including to the Crisis Stabilization Unit, HOME Team, Nevada County Behavioral Health, and other critical services. - vi.
+Engage and outreach to family and natural supports of program participants - vii.
+Participate in any appropriate training for this specialized position such as Radio Training, Safety Awareness Training, CGIS Security Training, and other trainings as appropriate. - viii.
+Abide by NCSO expectations for attire and appearance. - ix.
+Pass security clearance provided by NCSO - x.
+Be available to work a 40 hour work week with some flexibility about days and times but tentatively a Tuesday-Friday 9am-7pm schedule initially - xi.
 Track relevant project data such as number of 5150 holds written, referrals to treatment, follow-up contact, and other data as directed by the county; provide data monthly to county.
-Provide all necessary grant reporting for the 1.0 FTE funded by the Department of Justice Grant. - m.
+Provide all necessary grant reporting for the 1.0 FTE funded by the Department of Justice Grant. - xii.
 Conduct Medi-Cal billing when appropriate and allowable